earthly/website/blog/_posts/2023-12-07-docker-sbom.md

  - how to generate sbom
  - generating sbom from docker images
  - software bill of materials
+excerpt: |
+    This tutorial explains how to generate a Software Bill of Materials (SBOM) for Docker images using the `docker sbom` command.
+SBOMs provide visibility into the dependencies and components included in containerized applications, allowing for better software supply chain security.
 ---

 A software bill of materials (SBOM) is a manifest that lists all the dependencies and third-party components included in your application's codebase.
 It gives you visibility into your software supply chain, allowing you to verify that your application only uses secure and updated dependencies.